 The industry seemed to assume that it was the very physicality of books, newspapers and magazines that we craved - or that we required in order to comprehend the idea of a digital equivalent.
 The industry was wrong.
 Digital newspapers that were actually much more like TV news-channel tickers have now all but disappeared.
 Page-turning animations are becoming similarly endangered.
 So what was the problem?

-.
+A focus on the medium.
 Consider your favourite print publications (of yesteryear, if you no longer buy any).
 What did you enjoy about them?
 Was it the tactility of the paper?
 The smooth, responsive transition as you turned the page?
 An appreciation of the ads?
 Or did you perhaps never think about the paper, and find page-turning a minor if rarely-thought-about inconvenience, and automatically skip the ads without really seeing them?

 Similarly, what did you dislike about your favourite mag?
 Did you long for the content to update before your eyes, to be able to spin images around with your fingers, to change the layout on-the-fly, and to actually hear an interview as well as read it?
 Probably not.